drwpow/blog/posts/media-queries-are-still-a-hack.md

 - 🚫 It can’t be used on the component level like a Container Query could, so components can’t declare their own widths and breakpoints; their parents must.
 - 🚫 It doesn’t allow for columns of different widths.
-Neither can you tell items to responsively span multiple columns without media queries (and if we’re using media queries we‘re all the way back to where we started).
+Neither can you tell items to responsively span multiple columns without media queries (and if we’re using media queries we’re all the way back to where we started).

 ## container queries.